-E consider the following constrained estimation problem: given two correlated random variables X and Y, how accurately can Y be estimated from another correlated random variable Z, while ensuring that the "information leakage" about X is limited?
-More precisely, we seek to design a randomized mechanism \mathcal{M} which maps Y to an auxiliary random variable Z such that the information leakage from X to Z is limited, and the "estimation efficiency" of Y given Z is maximal.
-This basic question arises often in data privacy problems, where Alice wishes to disclose non-private information Y to Bob as accurately as possible in order to receive a payoff, but in such a way that her private information X cannot be effectively inferred by Bob.
-For
+We consider the following constrained estimation problem: given two correlated random variables X and Y, how accurately can Y be estimated from another correlated random variable Z, while ensuring that the "information leakage" about X is limited?
+More precisely, we seek to design a randomized mechanism $\mathcal{M}$ which maps Y to an

+Manuscript received July 8, 2017; revised May 23, 2018; accepted August 9, 2018.
+Date of publication August 16, 2018; date of current version February 14, 2019.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada.
-This paper was presented in part at the IEEE International Symposium on Information Theory 2016 and 2017 [1], [2].
+This paper was presented in part at the 2016 and 2017 IEEE International Symposium on Information Theory [1], [2].